leodouglas/lazyloading/README.md

 * `./gradlew build`

 ## Running the App
-* `./gradlew bootRun` to run on http://localhost:8080
+* `./gradlew bootRun`
+  * starts the api server on port 8080.

+Cucumber was used for the tests